RELX: Legal

 RELX's legal business operates under the LexisNexis brand.
 Many of LexisNexis' brands date back to the nineteenth century or earlier.
 These include Butterworths and Tolley in the UK and JurisClasseur in France.
 In 2019, 85% of its revenues were electronic.
 The LexisNexis legal and news database contains 119 billion documents and records.

-Exhibitions
+Exhibitions and popular culture

 RELX's exhibitions business is called RX, formerly Reed Exhibitions until 2021.
 It is the world's largest exhibitions company, running 500 shows for 140,000 exhibitors and 7 million visitors.

 ReedPop, part of RX, organises popular culture events including New York Comic Con and PAX.
 In February 2018, ReedPop acquired Gamer Network, a British mass media company that owns a number of video game journalism sites including Eurogamer, Rock Paper Shotgun and VG247.
 Ecommerce store The Haul focused on pop culture memorabilia and merchandise was launched in 2021.
-Popverse, a popular culture website, was founded in 2022.
+Popverse, a popular culture news website, was founded in 2022.
+In 2024, RELX sold Gamer Network to Ziff Davis subsidiary IGN Entertainment.
+In September 2026, it was announced that Popverse would no longer publish news content, though it would still operate as a platform for fans, offering access to panels, autographs, photo-ops, etc.